ldbc/ldbc_snb_interactive_v1_impls/cypher/README.md

 ## Running the benchmark

-To run the scripts of benchmark framework, edit the `driver/{create-validation-parameters,validate,benchmark}.properties` files, then run their script, one of:
+4. To run the scripts of benchmark framework, edit the `driver/{create-validation-parameters,validate,benchmark}.properties` files, then run their script, one of:

 ```bash
 driver/create-validation-parameters.sh
 driver/validate.sh
 driver/benchmark.sh
 ```

+:warning: *Note that if the default workload contains updates which are persisted in the database.
+Therefore, the database needs to be re-loaded between steps – otherwise repeated updates would insert duplicate entries.*